open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 New Features:

- - API - easyrtc_ft.js - A separate official EasyRTC module for handling file transfers.
+ - JS Client - easyrtc_ft.js - A separate official EasyRTC module for handling file transfers.
 See the updated file sharing demo for an example.
- - API - Function to get list of currently subscribed rooms - getRoomsJoined()
+ - JS Client - Function to get list of currently subscribed rooms - getRoomsJoined()
- - API - Functions to support fields - getRoomFields(), getApplicationFields(), getConnectionFields()
+ - JS Client - Functions to support fields - getRoomFields(), getApplicationFields(), getConnectionFields()
  - Server/API - Support for fields (Application, room, and connection level)
  - Server - Capability to set server options for specific applications, and rooms.
 Added parameter to createApp() and createRoom() to support this.
  - Server - Added setOption() and getOption() methods to application and room objects.